octo-technology-downunder/command-line-shell-scripts-lab/README.md

 # Command line - shell-scripts - lab

+This lab is part of the [foundations trainings](https://github.com/octo-technology-downunder/octo-au-foundations) in place at [OCTO Technology Australia](http://careers.octo.com.au/).

 Introduction to bash and tame your Terminal and play with basic shell scripts

 ## Terror of Terminal (it's ok we're here to help)